Brenda de Jong-Pauley, MA

 As you get better at English, you may want to focus a bit less on grammar and more on your sound.
 After all, your voice is an instrument that can be developed.
 Grammar is quite cognitive and is all about remembering the rules, but your sound (your accent, pace, volume, articulation and fluency) are more in the creative and physical realms.

-Here are 7 little tips to help you sound better in English.
+Here are 7 tips to help you sound better in English.

 2. Do not believe what you see!

-English spelling should tell you how words sound, right?
-But unfortunately, our spelling is quite disconnected from pronunciation.
+Spelling should tell you how words sound, right?
+But unfortunately, English spelling is quite disconnected from English pronunciation.
 Consider, for example, this series of words: through, crew, blue, shoe, too and two.
 What do they have in common?
 Not much, except that these words all rhyme.
 Spoken English must be learned with your ears.
 And if you can read and listen at the same time, you will get maximum value.
 So turn on captions and subtitles and enjoy learning!

 3. Go up and down.